DiogoDeAndrade/CortexChronicles1/README.md

-# ROWAN'S TRIAL - THE CORTEX CHRONICLES, CHAPTER 1
+# THE CORTEX CHRONICLES, CHAPTER 1 - The Trial of Rowan Reed

 ![TitleImage](screenshots/screen01.png)